I jumped on the bandwagon and made my own minimalistic DIY embroidery hoop wreath in just a few minutes!

 I decided to sorta combine those two wreaths into one.
 Use the minimalistic feel of the gold hoop wreath combined with an old frame like the greenery wreath!

-I started by glueing the edge of the ribbon to the embroidery hoop.
+I started by gluing the edge of the ribbon to the embroidery hoop.

 Then, I wrapped the ribbon around the entire embroidery hoop twice and glued the edge to the hoop.

-With the ribbon on, I picked off some flowers and lamb’s ear I wanted to use.
-You see some blue berries in the photos above that I was going to use, then decided against it!
+With the ribbon on, I picked off some flowers and the lamb’s ear I wanted to use.
+You see some blueberries in the photos above that I was going to use, then decided against it!

 Last, I glued the two mini roses on top of the lamb’s ear!